 Ending my tenancy

-The terms and conditions of your Tenancy Agreement set out your responsibilities about leaving your home and ending your tenancy.
+The terms and conditions of your Tenancy Agreement set out your responsibilities about leaving your home and ending your tenancy with Brent Council.

 Terminating a tenancy